White Perch vs. White Bass: Comparison in Depth

 White Bass swimming in deep water above submerged logs alongside other freshwater fish.

-The lifespans of White Perch and white sea bass differ slightly, but in principle, they can live similar lives.
+The lifespans of White Perch and White Bass differ slightly, but in principle, they can live similar lives.
 White Perch live about 9 to 10 years in good conditions, and their growth rate is relatively stable, so they mature in 2 to 3 years.
 This fish is adaptable to different environments, thriving in both freshwater and brackish waters, which can affect its lifespan.

 White Bass have a slightly shorter lifespan.
 Although they rarely reach full age, they live about 4 to 6 years on average.
 White Bass are fast-growing, reaching maturity in 2 to 3 years, although their shorter lifespan may limit their longevity.